I'm Almost Not Crazy: John Cassavetes, the Man and His Work

-I'm Almost Not Crazy: John Cassavetes, the Man and His Work is a 1989 documentary directed by Michael Ventura and starring John Cassavetes.
+I'm Almost Not Crazy: John Cassavetes, the Man and His Work is a 1984 documentary directed by Michael Ventura and starring John Cassavetes in his final film appearance.

 Overview

 Filmed in 1984, the filmmakers document Cassavetes during the making of Love Streams, the last film he both wrote and directed.
 Originally released following Cassavetes' death in 1989, the documentary is featured on the 2014 Criterion release of the film.